vonhathanh/ForexBot/README.md

 - Win rate is not everything in Fx trading but we still need it higher 50% for more security.
 - Althought our model is overfitted is still perform prety well on test set: x6 networth in about 6000 steps,
 It also go bankrupt in 1-2000 steps later on which is the result that we expected.
-- Our objective is now increase the avg win value per trade and win ratio as well as reduce the avg lose per trade
+- Our objective is increase the avg win value per trade and win ratio as well as reduce the avg lose per trade
 => First conclusion: more data is not really good for model if we don't understand and arrange the data correctly, on the other hand, more training is really important in RL